DUI: Common Questions

 Our Connecticut DUI lawyers can carefully examine your case to determine

-field sobriety tests.
-A person’s age, medical conditions, weight,
+tests.
+A person’s age, medical conditions, weight, and the location

-and the location of the arrest could have all affected the validity of
+of the arrest could have all affected the validity of the test results.

-the test results.
-Injuries that would affect balance, such as leg, back
+Injuries that would affect balance, such as leg, back or neck injuries,

-or neck injuries, can also play a role in test results.
-It is important
+can also play a role in test results.
+It is important that you disclose

 What happens if I refuse to take a breathalyzer test?